grahamgower/demes-slim/README.md

 [SLiM](https://messerlab.org/slim/).

 There are two conceptually related, but independent, bits of code here.
-1) A Python script that loads a Demes YAML file and prints out a SLiM scipt, and 2) SLiM/Eidos code for loading a fully-resolved Demes JSON file and registering SLiM events.
+1) A Python script that loads a Demes YAML file and prints out a SLiM script, and 2) SLiM/Eidos code for loading a fully-resolved Demes JSON file and registering SLiM events.
 The code here is experimental and has not been rigorously tested.